How to Grow Daisies in your cottage garden. An easy, drought tolerant perennial that comes in many shapes, sizes and forms.

 If there is a particular daisy you just love the form of and want a duplicate of it, you won’t get it from the seeds.
 You have to either take a cutting and root it or divide it at the roots.

 I have never rooted cuttings of daisies so I cannot share how easy or hard it may be but I have taken root divisions.

 Here is how I do that:

-I dig up the plant in Fall or early Spring.
-I dig well around the root ball.
+Dig up the plant in Fall or early Spring making sure to dig well around the root ball.